nkcr/Google-Cloud-Storage-Upload/README.md

 Google-Cloud-Storage-Upload
 ===========================

 Script to upload the result of a command to google cloud storage.
-Used for dump backup.
+Greate for dump backup.

 Purpose
 --------

-This script is for google cloud storage, it use google python client library to send the result of a command to a bucket (for example save the result of a pg_dump or whatever you want).
+This script is for google cloud storage, it uses google python client library to send the result of a command to a bucket (for example save the result of a pg_dump or whatever you want).
 Don't need to provide password each time, it is made to be used fully alone.

-Prerequiste
+Prerequisite
 --------
 The google-api-python library must be installed.
 See https://github.com/google/google-api-python-client